HiroshiAdaniya77/alx-notes/notes/git.md

 	> git add . (or) git add filename

-<sub>It is best practice to add the file individually or by pattern e.g git add *.txt or git add file*.txt, than git add .
-As this increases the file size of the repository and sometimes you don't want to add larger files to it</sub>
+It is best practice to add the file individually or by pattern e.g git add *.txt or git add file*.txt, than git add .
+As this increases the file size of the repository and sometimes you don't want to add larger files to it
 	> git commit -m "commit message"

-<sub>Or if you have a lengthy description for a bug that you might have fixed</sub>
+Or if you have a lengthy description for a bug that you might have fixed
 	> git commit (this will open your default code editor)

 You'll write a short description no longer than 80 char, and then after that add s space and then the long description explaining the issue that was solved.